 2. Go for quality, not quantity

-As we’ve mentioned at the beginning of this guide, too many toys can actually have a negative impact on your child.
+Your little one doesn’t need all the toys to be happy.
+The truth is, too many toys can actually have a negative impact on your child.

 It’s not just us who think so.
 A study called The influence of the number of toys in the environment on toddlers’ play published in the Infant Behaviour and Development Journal came up with a (un)surprising conclusion: